 Addis Ababa, Ethiopia

 Ethiopia is arguably considered the ancient birthplace of Arabic and Robusta coffee, so it’s not surprising that coffee is a central part of Ethiopian culture.
-Today one of the world’s top coffee bean producers, Ethiopia has over 12 million people in Ethiopia are involved in the cultivation and picking of coffee.
+Today one of the world’s top coffee bean producers, over 12 million people in Ethiopia are involved in the cultivation and picking of coffee.
 Try the mega-popular TO.MO.CA, aka Tomoca, chain in the capital city of Addis Ababa where you’ll be able to take home a fresh bag of beans along with your cuppa.
 Coffee in Addis Ababa is typically roasted by hand and brewed in a traditional jebena clay pot, before finally enjoying the final product.

 This rainy city in the state of Oregon, USA has a deeply ingrained coffee culture dominated by small-batch brews and sustainably sourced beans.
 Portland not only has many quirky and homey coffee spots, but also entire tours dedicated just to take tourists around to sample the artisan scene.
 Experience the taste, the smell, and the overall feeling coffee creates here at Portland.

+Do you have any other favourite coffee destinations?
 Tell us about your caffeine packed experiences in the comments below!